Ndahiroloicke/forticore-dev/SUPABASE_OTP_SETUP.md

 ### 7. Test the Flow

 1. Sign up with a new email
-2. You should receive an email with a 6-digit OTP code
+2. You should receive an email with an 8-digit OTP code
 3. Enter the code on the verification page
 4. Get redirected to the dashboard upon success